ddrohit/Arrow-Functions/README.md

  //arrow functions with arguments (Argument1,Argument2,....) => { /*Statements*/ }

- //arrow function whith a single argument and single statement can be written as Argument => /*Statement*/
+ //arrow function with a single argument and single statement can be written as Argument => /*Statement*/

- //arrow function whith a single argument and many statements can be written as Argument => { /*Statements*/ }
+ //arrow function with a single argument and many statements can be written as Argument => { /*Statements*/ }

+ //arrow function while assiging a variable var (or) let (or) const variablename = (Arguments) =>{ /*Statements*/ }
+ usage variablename();

 ```